tferracina/ArDCA-Python/writeup.typ

 === Key Contributions

 arDCA represents a major advance over previous DCA methods by enabling exact gradient computations from the data.
 This eliminates the need for costly MCMC sampling, leading to training speeds that are two to three orders of magnitude faster while maintaining, or even improving, predictive accuracy@Trinquier2021.
-The resulting model is therefore lightweight and computationally scalable, making it feasible to apply to large protein families, although DeepSequence prevailed in prediction accuracy of these families.
+The resulting model is therefore lightweight and computationally scalable, making it feasible to apply to large protein families, although DeepSequence@deepsequence prevailed in prediction accuracy of these families.

 A second key contribution is that arDCA allows for the exact calculation of sequence probabilities, a task intractable for previous models.
 In bmDCA, only unnormalized sequence weights could be computed, with the partition function requiring expensive thermodynamic integration.
 By contrast, each conditional probability in arDCA is normalized locally.
 This reduces the computational burden from summing over $q^L$ possible sequences to only $L$ sums over q residue states.
 This efficiency enables direct sequence-level comparisons across models, which is especially valuable for applications such as homology detection, protein family classification, and model-based sequence evaluation.